-My name is Ed Goldberg, weekend on-air host at All Classical FM.
+My name is Ed Goldberg, weekend on-air host at All Classical Portland.
 I am pleased to announce that we will be beginning a weekly downloadable program of movie reviews we call 4 on the Aisle.
 I have been reviewing films for almost 20 years here in Portland.
 All Classical has generously offered to host these podcasts linked to the main website at allclassical.org.
 They will appear on Fridays, and you may download them at any time.

 My three colleagues are: D.K.
 Holm, the dean of movie critics here in Portland; Kimberly Gadette, whose reviews have been widely disseminated on various websites; and, Becky Ohlsen, who is a travel writer as well as a reviewer.
 She may be away on assignment from time to time.

 The program will be a round-robin panel discussion focusing on current film fare, and covering both the cineplex and the art house.
 Our panel will represent a diversity of opinion and cultural points of view.
 In addition to the program, we will all contribute to an online blog about movies, also linked to the KQAC website.

 Mr. Holm and I have worked together for some 10 years on another Portland station.
 We are both happy to be with All Classical KQAC.

 I don’t remember the first movie I ever saw, but they told me it was Bambi.
 I was probably 3 or 4 years old.
 My mother told me I cried bitterly when (Spoiler Alert!)
 Bambi’s mother gets killed.
 Even the saccharine cuteness of Thumper and Flower couldn’t mitigate that trauma.